MrZ0619/FDPKT/README.md

 # FDPKT

-This project is the PyTorch implementation for FDPKT: A Feedback-Driven Programming Knowledge Tracing Model Fusing Error Types and Pass Rates.
+This project is the PyTorch implementation for Beyond Binary Correctness: Dynamic Feedback-Driven Programming Knowledge Tracing.

 # Dataset